Your string trimmer has been giving you some trouble. Thankfully, it will still start and run, but it’s not working as it should.

-Solution: Replace a plugged fuel filter.
+SOLUTION: Replace a plugged fuel filter.
 The filter is located inside the fuel tank.
 Wipe around the fuel tank cap before removing it to keep dirt from falling into the tank.
 Pull the filter out of the tank.

 A clean bent wire works well to “fish” the filter out of the tank.
 Remove the old filter and attach a new fuel filter to the end of the fuel line and place it back inside the fuel tank.
 Reinstall the fuel cap.

-The gasket that sits behind the carburetor can deteriorate and become bad overtime.
+The gasket that sits behind the carburetor can deteriorate and become worse over time.
 When this happens, it no longer seals properly allowing additional air into the system causing it to run lean.

-Reinstall a new gasket and reattach the carburetor, bolt and linkages.
+Reinstall a new gasket and reattach the carburetor, bolt, and linkages.
 You may need to clean the carburetor while it is off the string trimmer.

-The carburetor’s function is to regulate the amount of fuel that is mixed with air to form a combustion to start and run the string trimmer.
+The carburetor’s function is to regulate the amount of fuel that is mixed with air to form combustion to start and run the string trimmer.

-Solution: If you are a little mechanical you should be able to handle cleaning your carburetor.
-Clean the carburetor by taking it apart and using carburetor cleaner to remove deposits left behind from old fuel.
+SOLUTION: If you are a little mechanical you should be able to handle cleaning your carburetor.
+Clean the carburetor by taking it apart and using the carburetor cleaner to remove deposits left behind from old fuel.

 Depending on the model string trimmer you run and the price of the carburetor, it may be best to invest in a new string trimmer rather than put money towards replacing a carburetor on an old trimmer.

 You can also bring your string trimmer to a small engine repair shop to have the carburetor cleaned or replaced if you are not comfortable doing this.
 Note: the repair shop may just replace the carburetor instead of taking time to clean it.

 The fuel tank must be vented to allow air into the tank to equalize the air pressure.
-Without a vent the fuel tank will create a vacuum that will prevent fuel from flowing through the string trimmer.
+Without a vent, the fuel tank will create a vacuum that will prevent fuel from flowing through the string trimmer.

 A good indication you may have a fuel tank vent problem is when your string trimmer runs for a few minutes and then shuts down and won’t start until you remove the fuel cap to allow air into the fuel tank.

 Most string trimmers use a fuel tank vent that is attached to the fuel line coming out of the fuel tank.
 You may find the vent in the fuel cap on some string trimmers.

-Solution: Replace the fuel tank vent or fuel tank cap (depending on your model string trimmer) so air can flow into the fuel tank.
+SOLUTION: Replace the fuel tank vent or fuel tank cap (depending on your model string trimmer) so air can flow into the fuel tank.